heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 Several languages explore designs for ensuring the *consistency* of distributed applications, or the requirement that each node agree on some state.
 CRDTs are a family of distributed data structures that maintain consistency.
 Chapter 6 explains consistency and CRDTS in further detail while chapter 7 takes a closer look at the following languages.

 Dedalus {% cite Dedalus --file langs-extended-for-dist %} and Bloom {% cite Bloom --file langs-extended-for-dist %} both represent uses of a logic-programming based attempt to design languages providing consistency guarantees.
 Dedalus is meant to provide the underlying model of distribution while Bloom provides a high-level language intended to be usable for creating applications.
 Logic-programming is an attractive model because execution is order-independent.
 Using Datalog, a logic-programming language, as the computation model encourages programmers to develop applications that are agnostic to message-reorderings.
-Bloom is implemented as a Ruby library BUD.
+Bloom is implemented as a Ruby library called Bud (Bloom Under Development).

 Lasp {% cite Lasp --file langs-extended-for-dist %} is a language model where CRDTs are the only distributed data.
 CRDT sets are the primary data structure and Lasp programs are built by composing set transformations such as maps, filters, and folds.

 Lasp is implemented as an Erlang library.
 In practice, applications using Lasp are free to use other forms of distributed data, but consistency is only promised for the library-provided tools.
 Lasp nodes then share the same fault-tolerance platform as Erlang applications.

-Lasp’s programming model is very restrictive; sets are the primary data structure and folding operations.
+Lasp’s programming model is very restrictive; sets are the primary data structure and folding operations are the primary operations provided.
 Future work may show how to enrich the programming model while still making the same strong consistency guarantees.

 ### Tuplespaces

 Linda {% cite Linda --file langs-extended-for-dist %} is a distributed programming model more in the vein of shared memory than message passing.
 Linda programs are a collection of processes and a shared *tuplespace*.
 The tuplespace holds an unordered collection of tuples.
 A process adds data to the tuplespace using the `out` form.
 The `in` form takes a *pattern* and removes and returns a tuple matching the pattern from the tuplespace, blocking until one such appears.

 A simple example demonstrating communication in Linda: